cryptostorm/cstorm_deepDNS/README.md

 # And for the paranoid:
 * privoxy, i2p, tor, basically everything mentioned above that binds to an internet accessible IP is firewalled with iptables to prevent the internet from touching it.
-Also every single instance that uses a port < 1024 runs under an extremely restricitve account.
+Also, every single instance runs under an extremely restrictive account.

 # Another fun fact:
 The CurveDNS daemons mentioned way above are internet accessible.